philipm15/CCL1/README.md

 # 🎮 **Overdosed on Overtime**

-> **Short Pitch**: Collect as many randomly spawning items as can in a minute without colliding with enemies or objects.
+> **Short Pitch**: Collect as many randomly spawning items as you can in a minute without colliding with enemies or objects.
 > The player can only change the direction of the character with WASD.
 Play alone or against your friends in local
 > multiplayer mode!